Current Main Projects

 The project DECODE, funded by the European Research Council (ERC), investigates the influence of weak cortical E-fields on the therapeutic outcome of deep brain stimulation.
 We use a combination of E-field modeling (PhD project of Thomas Keizers), computational neuroscience, EEG measurements in healthy participants, and clinical recordings.
 For a general description, see this U-Today article.

-We are looking for an additional PhD student or Postdoc as well as a Medical Doctor in this project, please see Join Us.
+We are looking for a Medical Doctor in this project, please see Join Us.

 Main collaborations: Andrew Sharott (University of Oxford, UK), Monika Pötter-Nerger (Department of Neurology, UKE), Hil Meijer (Department of Mathematics, UT), Maria Carla Piastra (Clinical Neurophysiology, UT).